 The Student Jury system is designed to make sure that all students have the opportunities to get involved in Union decisions.
 Jury members are randomly selected to attend the Student Assembly as a voting member, similar to Jury Service which takes places in the UK and across the world.

 100 Students will be contacted prior to each meeting, of those students that respond 30 will be selected to sit in the meeting as voting members.

-That the role of Student Assembly is to generate debate and create policy that is reflect of the entire student body.
-What is discussed and agreed in this meeting becomes policy of the Union, and as such the Union will then go on to abide by and campaign on what has been agreed.
+That the role of Student Assembly is to generate debate and create policy that is reflective of the entire student body.
+What is discussed and agreed in this meeting becomes a policy of the Union, and as such the Union will then go on to abide by and campaign on what has been agreed.